konmik/solid/README.md

     .collect(toPrimitiveByteArray());
 ```

 And so on.
-The amount of flexibility that iterable streams provide is hard to get at the
+The amount of flexibility that iterable streams and converters provide is hard to get at the
 beginning but as long as you use them, more and more ideas come into mind.

 # Data analysis (experimental)